NET WORTH: $1 billion

-OVERVIEW: While many major philanthropists support of wide variety of causes and take risks to spur innovation, Sandy Weill has maintained a relatively singular focus and traditional approach to philanthropy.
-The vast bulk of his more than $900 million in giving has gone to support educational causes.
-He's also a major supporter of some of the world's best hospitals and a longtime champion of classical music.
+OVERVIEW: While many major philanthropists support of wide variety of causes and take risks to spur innovation, Sandy Weill and his wife Joan have maintained a relatively singular focus and traditional approach to philanthropy.
+The vast bulk of more than $1 billion in giving has gone to support educational causes.
+The couple is also a major supporter of some of the world's best hospitals and a longtime champion of classical music.

 BACKGROUND: Sandy Weill graduated from Cornell and has worked on Wall Street for more than 50 years and played a major role in many large banking institutions.
 He has served as president of American Express and was responsible for creating Travelers Group through a series of acquisitions, eventually merging Travelers with Citicorp to create Citigroup.
-He was instrumental in changing the laws that prohibited the mergers of community and investment banks, although in 2012 he reversed course and advocated for breaking up banks to ensure they are not too big to fail.

 EDUCATION: In 1980, Weill worked with the New York City Board of Education to create the Academy of Finance, which trains high school students for careers in financial services.
-The program was so successful that he eventually went on to found the National Academy Foundation.
-NAF serves more than 60,000 students at 500 career-themed academies in 41 states and the District of Columbia, offering curricula in finance, hospitality and tourism, information technology, and engineering.
+The program was so successful that he eventually went on to found the National Academy Foundation (NAF), which serves tens of thousands of students at career-themed academies throughout the country.